 700 Ave G, Dodge City, KS 67801, Ph: (620) 225-0186

 It is Dodge City Adult Learning Center’s goal to get students into post-secondary classes or to help them find decently paying employment so they can support themselves and their families.
 Though the center is affiliated with Dodge City Community College, it is run through state and federal funds, and also the funds provided by United Way help the center pay for its programs to enhance the lives of residents and the community as a whole.

 DCCC offers GED testing every month on the 3rd Wednesday and Thursday in English and Spanish.
 The Official GED test is administered only if applicants complete the GED Official Practice Tests (OPT) successfully.

-The school also offers the Accelerating Opportunity-Kansas (AO-K) program which provides adults learners with the chance to learn new skills for a rewarding job.
-Participating students will work toward their GEDs while simultaneously get academic instruction in high-demand fields such as Construction, Automotive Technology, Para Nursing, Welding, and Computer Science/IT.
+The school also offers the Accelerating Opportunity-Kansas (AO-K) program, which provides adult learners with the chance to learn new skills for a rewarding job.
+Participating students will work toward their GEDs while simultaneously getting academic instruction in high-demand fields such as Construction, Automotive Technology, Para Nursing, Welding, and Computer Science/IT.
 Call (620) 225-0186 for more information.

 Dodge City Community College

 2501 N 14th Ave, Dodge City, KS 67801, Ph: (620) 225-0186